Luodian/Otter/README.md

 ### 👨‍🏫 Acknowledgements

 We thank [Jack Hessel](https://jmhessel.com/) for the advise and support, as well as the [OpenFlamingo](https://github.com/mlfoundations/open_flamingo) team for their great contribution to the open source community.

+Huge accolades to [Flamingo](https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model) and [OpenFlamingo](https://github.com/mlfoundations/open_flamingo) team for the work on this great architecture.

 ### 📝 Related Projects